-The expression of a person’s emotions and imagination or thoughts is what defines art, starting with an idea or concept and bloom’s right in an artist’s hands.
-Commercial art is created primarily to sell a product or a service, so you won’t expect to see any form of commercial art in a museum.
-Commercial art includes graphic design, advertising, logos, branding, and book illustrations.
-Fine art is a source of inspiration, existing to provide enjoyment and it involves the creation of an aesthetic object that is appreciated for its unique and fine qualities.
+When it comes to art, it refers to as an expressions of one’s imagination and emotion that starts with an idea or concept and bloom’s right in an artist’s hands.
+Commercial art is not available in an art museum because it is mainly created to sell a product or a service.
+When it comes to commercial art, it includes book illustrations, graphic design, advertising, logos, and branding.
+Fine art exists to provide enjoyment to others through the creation of an aesthetic object that is appreciated for its unique and fine qualities.
 Fine art is an inborn talent or skill, and a well-respected and critically acclaimed form of art that includes paintings, photography, sculptures, printmaking, installation, sound art, multi-media and performance.

-Anybody can purchase and collect art intelligently even without an in-depth knowledge of the art business, degrees or education in art history or experience in art collection because all you need is the eye, appreciation and love of fine art.
-You just need to have the open mindedness and wilingness to familiarize yourself with a few simple strategies and techniques that will enable you to properly assess any art work dating from by any artist, any nationality, and any period, and of course, the desire and passion to collect fine art.
+You don’t need an in-depth knowledge of the art business, degrees or education in art history or experience in art collection just to purchase and collect art because all you need is the eye, appreciation and love of fine art.
+You’re only required to have the passion and desire to collect, and the open mindedness and wilingness to familiarize yourself with a few simple strategies and techniques that will enable you to properly assess any art work dating from any period, by any artist, and any nationality.
 Bear in mind that art is no right or worng so there is no right or wrong way to purchase art, and there is no right or wrong way of collecting art.
 There are standard techniques and strict guides art works are evluated or assessed, and these are used for people who want to spend their money wisely, and for those who prefer paying a fair price for a quality work of art.
 Whether you see an artwork in a gallery or art for sale, it is important to know the artist, the significance of the art the history, provenance, and documentation of the art, and the price if you really want to purchase it so you can assess if there is true value in it.